demirantay/notebook/syllabus-compsci.md

    - [ ] Project : Your own small internet,  build a server backup a server or etc. Try to use what you have learned.

  ### Databases

-   Data is at the heart of most significant programs, but few understand how database systems actually work.

    - [ ] Read: The [TutorialsOnPoint](https://www.tutorialspoint.com/dbms/index.htm) for a overview.
 Note this to README of the folder
    - [ ] Course : [Berkley Course](https://archive.org/details/UCBerkeley_Course_Computer_Science_186)